dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 }
 ```

-If you're trying to interact with a 3rd party library,
+If you're trying to interact with a third-party library,
 and can't modify their code,
 you might need to write an Objective-C compatible wrapper class
 that exposes the methods you want to use.